A world-class service

 - Less likely to need conventional surgery

 In many cases, SRS means you can avoid having conventional surgery.
 This means no invasive treatment, no scarring, a quicker recovery period and little risk of infection.

 Increased accuracy means that the radiation beam is less likely to hit your healthy tissue – and so less likely to cause side effects – than with conventional radiotherapy.
 Several studies have shown that this can help to preserve everyday cognitive function and an improved quality of life after treatment in both the short and long term.

-SRS can be delivered using many different advanced technologies that deliver precise yet powerful radiation beams.
+precise yet powerful radiation beams.
 At our centre in Oxford, our experienced consultants use a linear accelerator (linac) which uses X-ray radiation, while our centre in London has a Gamma Knife which uses gamma rays.
 Both techniques are equally effective and safe for brain metastases, yet there are some differences in the treatment planning, set-up and delivery processes.

 Follow the links below to find out more about stereotactic radiosurgery.

 Functional MRI and diffusion tractography

 We offer functional magnetic resonance imaging (fMRI) – an advanced imaging technique that shows up the areas of your brain that are responsible for vital functions such as speech, movement and other behaviours.
 As with a traditional MRI, fMRI is painless and non-invasive.
 During an fMRI scan, you will be asked to perform a series of tasks, such as completing a sentence or moving your fingers.
 The scanner is able to detect small increases in blood flow in the regions of your brain that are activated when you perform these tasks.
 At the end of the scan, you will have a map of your brain showing the regions that are important for different physical and mental functions.